-I’ve put together a digital activity that I’ve pre-loaded into three platforms: Boom, Seesaw, and Google Slides.
+I’ve pre-loaded this digital comparing numbers activity into three platforms: Boom, Seesaw, and Google Slides.
 (If you haven’t tried Boom Cards yet, and want to learn about them, here’s a post that will fill you in.)
-This activity includes an instructional video (great to share with asynchronous students) and several interactive slides for practice.
+This activity includes an instructional video (great to share with families at home) and several interactive slides for practice.
 Each task includes audio instructions, so students should be able to work on these independently.

 For children who are ready to move beyond the concrete, I have included a work mat that allows students to simply roll, write numbers, and circle the greater number without the use of counters.
 I’ve also included two printable worksheets (one for circling the greater number and one for circling the lesser number.